pixiebrix/pixiebrix-extension/end-to-end-tests/README.md

 ## Test Infrastructure

-The tests are configured to run the extension on both manifest V2 and V3 in Chrome and Edge.
+The tests are configured to run the extension on both Chrome and Edge.

 ### Fixtures